 Storing the Paint Brush While Pausing in Work

-If you're using a paint pail such as the Handy Paint Pail, it will have a little magnet on the side of the pail.
-This little convenience allows the brush's ferrule to cling to the magnet, allowing the bristles to remain dipped in paint during your break in work.
+If you're using a paint pail, such as the Handy Paint Pail, it will have a little magnet on the side of the pail.
+This little convenience allows the brush's ferrule to cling to the magnet, allowing the bristles to remain dipped in the paint during your break in work.

 NOTE: When you are storing the brush temporarily, make sure you do not place it too far into the paint and overload it.
 Remember to only place 1/3 of the bristles in the paint!Continue to 6 of 7 below.